How To Change Your Kitchen Faucet Like A Pro

 • Bucket

 With everything cleaned out and your tools in hand, decide if you can easily remove your cabinet doors.
-While it’s not mandatory, if they’re easy to remove this will help let in some light while you’re replacing your kitchen faucet while making it easier for you to work under your sink.
+While it’s not mandatory, if they’re easy to remove, this will help let in some light while you’re replacing your kitchen faucet, making it easier for you to work under your sink.

 The next thing you’re going to want to do is to turn off both the hot and cold water valves.
 The last thing you want on your hands is a flood mid-replacement.